shubhpsd/shubhpsd.github.io/content/blog/data-viz/index.md

 ---
-title: "DataViz Pro: Building an AI-Powered Business Intelligence Platform"
+title: "Building DataViz Pro: My Journey into AI-Powered Data Visualization"
 date: 2025-08-11
 draft: false
 description:
-  "Creating a full-stack business intelligence platform with natural language querying using React, Python, LangGraph, and GPT-4/Gemini LLM"
+  "How I built a natural language data visualization tool using React, Python, and LLMs - a learning project that turned into something pretty cool"
 tags:
   [
     "ai",